 - Add the onions and olive oil to a large soup/stock pot over medium heat.
 Saute the onions for 2-3 minutes until they become soft.

-- Add the chopped carrots, celery, mushrooms, salt and pepper.
-Continue to saute until the mushroom release their moisture and become brown.
-About 10 minutes will do the trick.
+- Add the mushrooms and stir into the onions.
+Saute until the mushroom release their moisture and become browned.
+About 10 minutes will do.

 - Add the garlic and continue cooking for 2 minutes.

-- Next, add the water, potatoes, tomato paste, oregano, basil, paprika, and rosemary.
+- Next, add the vegetable stock, potatoes, tomato paste, oregano, basil, paprika, and rosemary.
 Stir to combine.

 - Cover the pot with lid and allow to cook for 25 minutes, stirring occasionally.